Developer Guide

 -

-is created with a message summarizing the number of persons listed after filtering (e.g.,"X persons listed"
+CommandResultis created with a message summarizing the number of persons listed after filtering (e.g.,"X persons listed").

 Step 8: Returning the Result: